shidi1985/academic-kickstart/content/post/2018-Patent-MMCHVDC-Filed/index.md

 +++
-title = "One US patent app. on MMC-HVDC for power system simulation has been filed." date = 2018-12-01T00:00:00
+title = "One US patent app. on MMC-HVDC for power system simulation is filed." date = 2018-12-01T00:00:00

 # List format.